tjw218/pmp-wordpress/docs/pushing-content.md

 ![Before publishing Push to PMP is disabled](/assets/img/post-prepush-to-pmp.png)

 If you would like to push the post to the PMP, click the "Push to PMP" button in the **PMP: Document information** meta box after your post is published.
-Note that as you push the post to the PMP you have options to assign it to a Group, Series, or Property. (/creating-and-managing-groups.md).
+Note that as you push the post to the PMP you have options to [assign it to a Group, Series, or Property](/docs/creating-and-managing-groups.md).

 ![After publishing the post Push to PMP is enabled](/assets/img/post-published-prepush-to-pmp.png)